 Narrative

 1 in 500 babies carry a gene that causes permanent deafness when given gentamicin, an antibiotic commonly used in intensive care.
-Working with a small biotechnology company Genedrive Plc, we developed the world’s first, rapid bedside genetic test.
+Working with University of Manchester start-up company Genedrive Plc, we developed the world’s first, rapid bedside genetic test.
 The test takes just 25 minutes, compared to several days with conventional methods, allowing doctors to give an alternative antibiotic within the recommended 60 minutes to those babies carrying the gene.

 Working with families, the team trialled the test in 751 babies in neonatal units in Manchester and Liverpool without delays to treatment.